Blu-Fi-Tech-Inc/Tunity-Music-Arcade/README.md

 ## Join the Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/DKNAsqzq).
-# Tunity-Music-Arcade
-# Tunity-Music-Arcade